If you are unable to view the Visitation Policies, please click on one of the links below.

 - Rare exceptions will be made in end-of-life and special circumstances, such as when the visitor is essential for the patient’s emotional well-being and health.
 The facility’s Vice Presidents or delegate must approve any exceptions.

 Exceptions: Inpatient not under suspicion of COVID who have been tested for screening will be permitted two visitors.

 Non-COVID-19 inpatients (all hospital departments, excluding obstetrics, pediatrics, L&D, and NICU) AND outpatients (of all physician practices, rehab, cancer centers, imaging, and all outpatient locations):

 - No children will be permitted.
-Visitors must be 16 years of age or older.

 - If, during clinical assessment, the patient becomes a person under investigation for COVID-19 or COVID-19 testing is being considered, we will take the visitor’s name and contact number and request that the visitor leave the facility and wait in their vehicle.
 All future communications with that visitor will be over the telephone or via IPAD teleconference.
 Hospital leadership will approve on-site visitor of patients who test positive for COVID-19 in special circumstances only.

-- Labor & Delivery, Pediatric Inpatients, and NICU: Enter through the fourth floor Women and Children’s entrance
+- Labor & Delivery, Pediatric Inpatients, and NICU: Enter through the fourth floor Women and Children’s entrance.

 - Visitors must wear facemasks at all times inside the unit, only removing their mask to eat.
 We strongly encourage visitors to wear their own masks so that we can preserve our supplies for staff and clinical workers.